EscolaSoft/silverstripe-installer/docs/README.md

 3. Workflow is standard SilverStripe.
 There are some special features we try to put into every projects.
 ## Javascript implementation.
 Silverstripe global object and behaviours
 Qunabu has introduced several new techniques that allow you far greater flexibility and control in the scripts you can have on your SilverStripe site's pages.
-There is an global namespace `Silverstripe` which all our behaviours script shoule be places next to global settings for whole project.
+There is an global namespace `Silverstripe` which all our behaviours script should be placed next to global settings for whole project.
 ### Silverstripe.behaviors
 All scripts that manipulates our page will be called from `Silverstripe.behaviors.attachAll` method which is called on `body` `DOMContentLoaded` event once page is loaded.
 To add your module just add an object that have `attach` method to `Silverstripe.behaviors` global object.